kedacore/keda-docs/content/docs/2.6/scalers/apache-kafka.md

 - `bootstrapServers` - Comma separated list of Kafka brokers "hostname:port" to connect to for bootstrap.
 - `consumerGroup` - Name of the consumer group used for checking the offset on the topic and processing the related lag.
 - `topic` - Name of the topic on which processing the offset lag.
+When unspecified, offset lag will be calculated using all topics within the consumer group.
+(Optional)
 - `lagThreshold` - Average target value to trigger scaling actions.
 (Default: `5`, Optional)
 - `offsetResetPolicy` - The offset reset policy for the consumer.
 (Values: `latest`, `earliest`, Default: `latest`, Optional)
 - `allowIdleConsumers` - When set to `true`, the number of replicas can exceed the number of